Avoid These 17 Startup Marketing Mistakes

 Mistake #7 - Creating content that is trendy but not evergreen

-The current trend may seem sexy, but the evergreen content provides greater long-term value.
-Evergreen content is relevant regardless of the latest trends.
+The current trend may seem appealing, but evergreen content provides far greater long-term value for your startup marketing efforts.
+This type of content is relevant regardless of the latest fads.

 Mistake #8 - Having the wrong target audience